timmywil/requiredfields/README.md

 0.9   - (9/23/2010) Initial release

-<h1>PURPOSE OF VALIDATION</h1>
+<h1>PURPOSE OF THIS VALIDATION PLUGIN</h1>

-The purpose of the validation plugin is to provide the most often needed requirements for client-side validation without getting bogged down in a ton of useful, but often unnecessary, form validation like the most popular plugins.
+To provide the most often needed requirements for client-side validation without getting bogged down in a ton of useful, but often unnecessary, form validation like the most popular plugins.
 At least for me, I like download sizes to be small.
 If I don't use it, I don't want it.
+I handle emails, text inputs, and select fields.
+Need radio buttons and/or checkboxes?
+Doing those yourself saves me space.

 <h1>VALIDATION USAGE</h1>